 • Low priority fixes are things I will get to whenever I have time.

-And then if I’m leaving a page as is, I just ignore this column.
-So again, high priority next two weeks, medium priority next three months, low priority whenever I have time.
+And if I’m leaving a page as is, I just ignore this column.

-Realistically, you only have so many hours in the day, right?
+Realistically, you only have so many hours in the day.
 You only have so much capacity to make improvements to your website.
 For that reason, I try to be pretty ruthless about my high priority updates.
 Because if everything is high priority, nothing actually is.

-We’re just not going to be able to change every page we want to change, realistically, in the next two weeks.
+We’re not going to be able to change every page we want to change in the next two weeks.
 What we need to focus on, ideally if we can, are those pages that are going to move the needle most for our visitors and for our organization.

-What I try to do is pick those high priority pages that require less intensive amounts of work, right?
+I try to pick the high priority pages that require less intensive amounts of work.
 Those minor revisions, as opposed to those major revisions, or swapping out calls to action.
 Those are going to be my quickest wins.

-And then I can move on to other, high priority pages that require more work.
-And then ultimately I can finish the lower priority items.
+Then I can move on to other, high priority pages that require more work and ultimately finish the lower priority items.

 You can also mark pages as complete if you’re just going to be leaving them as is.
 I think that’s a helpful way to more easily scan the document and see what still needs my attention and what I can stop paying attention to until my next website audit.